cassponmal/cse15l-lab-reports/lab-report-5-week-10.md

 ## Description of Bug
 ![Image](Screenshot40.png)
 For my implementation of markdown-parser, the bug in the program is the logic behind calculating the index of the last parenthesis.
 The test file caused an infinite loop in the program, as the loop condition for the while loop is always true because the logic behind calculating the index of the last parenthesis does not account for test files with multiple sets of brackets and parentheses.
-In the current program , the currentIndex will never exceed the length of markdown with this test file, because the program relies on the index of the closed parenthesis being after the index of the open parenthesis and brackets, which is not always the case
+In the current program , currentIndex will never exceed the length of markdown with this test file, because the program relies on the index of the closed parenthesis being after the index of the open parenthesis and brackets, which is not always the case.

 <br />
 <br />